 In 1928 a Brisbane born man by the name of Sir Charles Kingsford Smith left California for a solo plane ride back home.
 Flying via Hawaii and Fiji, Sir Charles landed after a staggering 83 hours and 38 minutes of flight time.

-Reaching a height of 92 metres, the Brisbane City Hall clock tower makes the hall the largest in the country.
-Built between 1920 and 1930 the tower has an observation platform stopping at 76 metres, where people can get a top look at the city surrounding.
+Reaching a height of 92 meters, the Brisbane City Hall clock tower makes the hall the largest in the country.
+Built between 1920 and 1930 the tower has an observation platform stopping at 76 meters, where people can get a top look at the city surrounding.

 Brisbane was home to Australia’s first rocket launch, albeit a failed attempt.
 Queensland Air Mail Society president and founder Alan H. Young, with an ambition to modernise the postal service, dispatched a rocket filled with empty envelopes from a ship called the Canonbar from the Brisbane River in 1934.